Polohy

-Polohy (Пологи, /uk/; Пологи) is a city in Zaporizhzhia Oblast, Ukraine.
+Polohy (Пологи, /uk/; Пологи) is a city in Zaporizhzhia Oblast, in south-eastern Ukraine.
 It serves as the administrative center of Polohy urban hromada and Polohy Raion within the oblast.
 Population: It is a significant railway junction.
 Since March 2022, it has been under Russian occupation.

 Geography

 Polohy is located on the left bank of the Konka river, at the intersection of several railways, making it a significant railway junction.
 The Polohy railway station is located there.

 Across the Konka river is a village, also called Polohy.